ovrcomr/knowledge_units/programming_languages/rust/files/packages_crates_modules/module_scope_privacy.md

 ```

 This three shows how some of the modules nest inside other modules (parent/child) or in the case multiple modules are inside another they are simblings.
-The entire tree is rooted under the implicit module named `craate`.
+The entire tree is rooted under the implicit module named `crate`.